the-haive/search-client/GETTING_STARTED.md

 The automatic mode operations (autocomplete, categorize and find) also allow you to specify callbacks as a part of the configuration.
 The callbacks can be used in the manual mode too, but they were designed to be part of the automatic mode primarily.

+1. `cbRequest`\
+  This callback is called before the request is started.
+Typically you will use this to control loading/waiting indicators on the page.
+The signature includes some optional params `(url: string, reqInit: RequestInit): bool`. **Note that if you add this callback, and explicitly return false, then the request will not be executed.** If you don't return or return false then the request runs as expected.

 1. `cbSuccess`\
   This callback is called whenever a backend operation has completed and results have been received.
 The signature of the callback should be `(data: <dataType>) => void`, where the &lt;dataType&gt; is `string[]` for the autocomplete call, `Categories` for the categorize call and `Matches` for the find call.

-2. `cbError`\
+1. `cbError`\
   This callback is called whenever a backend operation somehow fails to complete.
 The signature of the callback should be `(error: any) => void`.
 The error object could be anything, but should explain the cause of the problem if console.log()'ed or toString()'ed to the page.

-3. `cbBusy`\
-  This callback is designed to help you track when backend data is being requested.
-Typically you will use this to control loading/waiting indicators on the page.
-The signature has some more params, but these are merely for debugging purposes: `(isBusy: boolean, url: string, reqInit: RequestInit): void`.
-The isBusy parameter tells you whether the request is starting to load (`true`) or if it is done loading (`false`).
-The next two params can be practical when debugging to see which requests started and stopped when.
-Note: This indicator does not separate success from failure.
-It merely tracks whether or not something is pending or not.
-Every request should make two calls to this callback: One when the request starts and one when it finished (success or error).

 It is important to understand that autocomplete, categorize and find all have independent callbacks in the configuration.
 Because of this the success, error and busy-state for each of them can be tracked independently.
 This means that the query-field may have an indicator somewhere that indicates that it is doing a lookup (if wanted).
 The categories section may have an indicator to tell that it is working, and finally the results area may also have an indicator telling that results are pending.